rusic/documentation/templating/metadata.md

 ### Available Font Family Values

-These are font values that we support current.
+These are font values that we currently support.
 You can use more but if you do, they will not match up to the BaseKit Editor.
 We recommend you stick to the list below:

 | Primary Font          | Font Stack                                                    | Font Stack Escaped (use this within JSON or Javascript)             |
 |-----------------------|---------------------------------------------------------------|---------------------------------------------------------------------|